The-Evil-Dice/TiledCSVtoGMS/README.md

 # TiledCSVtoGMS

+##Note:
+After doing more extensive testing on it I've realised that my placement algorithm is innacurate because of something I got wrong early on, it needs a fairly major rework.

 [//]:[Download](https://drive.google.com/file/d/0B_bRpsgUligWVHV6N1lIRG81clU/view?usp=sharing)

 ~~Just a simple command line java tool with arguments to convert y-axis staggered isometric tile layers output to csv by Tiled into Gamemaker Studio 1.4's isometric grid.~~